kubernetes-sigs/kueue/keps/1224-lending-limit/README.md

 #### Note

-We have considered adding this status field, but deprecated it in the end.
-Because unused resources from multiple CQs compose a single pool of shareable resources, and we cannot precisely calculate this value.
+We have considered adding this status field, but discarded it.
+Because unused resources from multiple CQs compose a single pool of shareable resources, we cannot precisely calculate this value.

 So there is no concept of A is borrowing from B. A is borrowing from all the unused resource of B, C and any other CQs in the cohort.